This story was originally written for the Driven to Desire Challenge

-A shot of adrenaline rushes through McCarty's system as he grasps the handles of the French doors.
-Snipers on the roof have the West Wing covered from the north and south, and his fellow uniforms have the area fully secured, he has every reason to trust.
-Still, each time the agent steps out ahead of the man whose bodily safety is his life's work, he is utterly cognizant of being a surrogate target—a highly skilled bull's-eye, to be sure—yet in the end, first and foremost, a human shield.
+A shot of adrenaline electrifies McCarty's system.
+He grasps the handles of the French doors.
+Snipers on the roof have the West Wing covered from the north and south.
+His fellow uniforms have the area fully secured, he has every reason to trust.
+Still, each time the agent steps out ahead of the man whose bodily safety is his life's work, he is utterly aware of being a surrogate target—a highly skilled bull's-eye, to be sure—yet in the end, first and foremost, a human shield.

 Countless hours in the gym coupled with thorough training and field experience courtesy of the Navy SEALs have afforded him a hyper-awareness of his body's responses in high risk situations.
-Today's press conference is exactly such a circumstance.
-The agent recoils as the hot, humid Washington, D. C. atmosphere hits him like a wall of fire, blistering licks of heavy air settling inside the collar of his wool jacket.
-Perspiration beads on his forehead before he's even taken one step forward onto the bluestone path toward the podium.
+Today's press conference certainly qualifies.
+The agent recoils as the hot, humid D. C. air hits him like a wall of fire, blistering licks of heavy air settling inside the collar of his wool jacket.
+Perspiration beads on his forehead before he's even taken one step forward onto the bluestone path.